Accounting Basics For Small Business

 First of all, you must decide on the accounting method you wish to use.
 Accounting can be recorded either on a cash or accrual basis.
 Cash based accounting involves the recognition of transactions upon the exchange of money.

 Accrual based accounting records business transactions at the time they occur, regardless of when money physically changes hands.
 Some very small businesses can get away with cash based accounting, however, you may find that the accrual method provides a more accurate, up–to-date representation of the company’s current financial position.
+Go ahead and read about this woman, Lori Barzvi that has the best business strategy to make your company grow.

 For example, if you were to purchase inventory from a supplier on credit, this owed amount is recorded under the accrual basis, however no record is made under the cash basis of accounting as no cash has been paid at this point.
 In this way the cash basis has effectively understated the company’s liabilities, resulting in an inaccurate representation of the business’ financials.